mapsme/api-ios/README.md

 MAPS.ME (MapsWithMe) supports two schemes: "mapswithme://" and "mapswithmepro://"

-*capitals-example* folder contains [sample application][linkSample] which demonstrates part of API features.
+*capitals-example* folder contains sample application which demonstrates part of API features.

 *NOTE: If you are using Automatic References Counting (ARC) in your project, you can use [this solution][linkFixARC] or simply fix code by yourself.*